 How do you know if your dog has heartworm?

+Evidence of potential heartworm disease can appear through a variety of symptoms you may notice in your pet.
 During the beginning stages of heartworm disease there are often no or very few signs.
-However, the longer the infection goes on, the more symptoms that will appear.
+However, as the infection gets worse and the disease progresses, the more symptoms that will appear.
 These signs include fatigue and disinterest in physical activity, decreased appetite, weight loss, and mild cough.